 That's why messaging, via, short message service (SMS) or instant message service (IM), has become a channel that many customer service teams are beginning to adopt.
 Especially when platforms like Facebook and WhatsApp offer free messaging tools that businesses can use to communicate with customers.

-If you're unfamiliar with these channels, read on for an explanation about why you should use them for customer service.
+If you're unfamiliar with these channels, read on for an explanation about why you should use them for text customer service.
 Then, check out some simple ways to adopt and optimize support messaging at your company.

 What Is SMS Customer Support?

 SMS customer support is any support provided by a company to a customer via text messaging.
 It's completely virtual and requires no face-to-face interaction or verbal communication.

 According to Gigaom, text messages are opened, on average, 98% of the time, but emails are only opened 22% of the time.
 So, if your company wants to actually be heard by your customers, it makes sense to meet them where they already are: texting on their phones.